History of the University of Chicago: 1990s–present

 In 2007, the University of Chicago received a $35 million donation from David and Reva Logan to be used toward the construction of the Reva and David Logan Center for the Arts.
 The new arts center "will be a venue for the artistic expression and multidisciplinary inquiry, performance and production of our faculty and students", said President Robert Zimmer in his May 3 note.
 The building was constructed next to Midway Studios, which was the personal residence and studio for sculptor Lorado Taft.
-The University selected the firm of Tod Williams Billie Tsien Architects to design the center.
+The university selected the firm of Tod Williams Billie Tsien Architects to design the center.

 Later in 2007, the University of Chicago received a donation of $100 million from anonymous donor known only as "Homer".
 The donation will be used as the cornerstone of a $400 million undergraduate student aid initiative.
 Beginning in the fall of 2008, students became eligible for enhanced financial aid packages called Odyssey Scholarships, which aim to eliminate student loans entirely among students whose annual family income is less than $75,000 and to eliminate half the student loan packages among students whose annual family income is between $75,000 and $90,000.
 The College expected nearly a quarter of the entire College population to benefit from the program.

 In 2008, the University of Chicago announced plans to establish the Milton Friedman Institute.
 Friedman, a Nobel Laureate in economics, received his A.M. in economics from the university in 1933 and was a professor at the University of Chicago for over thirty years.
-The institute will cost around $200 million and occupy the buildings of the Chicago Theological Seminary.
-Some faculty members and students signed petition against these plans.
-During the same year, investor David G. Booth donated $300 million to the University's Graduate School of Business, which is the largest gift in the University's history and the largest gift ever to any business school.
+The institute cost around $200 million and occupies the buildings of the Chicago Theological Seminary.
+Some faculty members and students petitioned against these plans.
+During the same year, investor David G. Booth donated $300 million to the university's Graduate School of Business, which is the largest gift in the university's history and the largest gift ever to any business school.